Residential HVAC Market Size and Share

 Residential HVAC Market Analysis by Mordor Intelligence

-The residential HVAC market size reached USD 82.93 billion in 2025 and is forecast to attain USD 112.66 billion by 2030, registering a 6.32% CAGR.
+The residential HVAC market size is expected to grow from USD 82.93 billion in 2025 to USD 88.11 billion in 2026 and is forecast to reach USD 119.26 billion by 2031 at 6.24% CAGR over 2026-2031.
 Rising electrification mandates, pervasive smart‐home adoption, and post-pandemic home-improvement cycles are propelling revenue growth as households migrate toward high-efficiency, grid-interactive solutions.
 Regulatory pressure to eliminate high-GWP refrigerants, expanding utility incentive programs, and innovative financing models that minimize up-front costs are further stimulating demand.
 Cooling and ventilation equipment remains the largest revenue generator, while heat pumps outpace legacy gas systems in temperate and cold climates.
 Competitive intensity is accelerating as global manufacturers deploy mergers and acquisitions to deepen geographic penetration, enhance component supply chains, and secure leadership in connected-equipment ecosystems.[1]International Energy Agency, “Is a Turnaround in Sight for Heat Pump Markets?,” iea.org

 Key Report Takeaways